gibsonpil/libpci-rs/README.md

 Unstable work-in-progress cross-platform library to detect and list PCI devices and their information.

 This library does not bind to or require libpci.
-As much of the library as possible is written in Rust as a general rule, except when syscalls that would require using unstable bindings have to be made.
+As much of the library as possible is written in Rust as a general rule.
+Unfortunately, not all operating systems have stable or maintained Rust APIs, so code for those will be split off into a C++17 backend.

 This project uses [Semantic Versioning](https://semver.org/).

+### Platform Support
+- Windows
+- Linux

+### Planned Platform Support
+- macOS
+- FreeBSD
+- OpenBSD